Timothy102/Brain-FMRI/README.md

 Confusion matrices for the subject-wise 10-fold cross-validation approach for testing data from the augmented dataset are shown in Figure 5.
 The IOU for the testing data stands at 81 percent.

+## Contact and Acknowledgements

+I would like to thank the Physionet's Sleep EDF community for the open dataset upon which my research was concluded.
+Feel free to contact me with any proposals on LinkedIn: linkedin.com/in/tim-cvetko-32842a1a6/ or Mail: cvetko.tim@gmail.com :D